 Dave Hagewood abhors bread, which makes me wonder if he’s even human.
 Yeah, I said it.
 Why stop there?

 Time to hit up social with your crackpot theories of Dave Hagewood’s true reptilian identity!
 In the meantime, I wouldn’t mind a follow or two, either.
+Come blast me about how much Rocket League sucks without trading, if you want.
 Links are down below.